Recreate HD Recovery Partition

 sudo /tmp/RecoveryHDUpdate/RecoveryHDUpdate.pkg/Scripts/Tools/dmtest ensureRecoveryPartition / /Volumes/OS\ X\ Install\ ESD/BaseSystem.dmg 0 0 /Volumes/OS\ X\ Install\ ESD/BaseSystem.chunklist

-When the command above finishes the partition will be created.
-But we need to update the kexts caches.
-To do this we need to run the touch command on the com.apple.Boot.plist file to change its date thus forcing an update of the cache.
+When the command above finishes the new partition will be ready.
+Now lets update the kext caches.
+To do this run the touch command on the com.apple.Boot.plist file.
+This will change its date thus forcing a cache update.

 To update the kexts run the following commands: